App access policies

 * **Day-one defaults**: every workspace ships with an `App owner approval` policy and every app ships with a `Default role`, so any new app accepts access requests as soon as it lands in your inventory.

 * **Built-in audit**: every App Access record carries its own state machine, visible at any time on the application activity feed, even after the parent Request closes.
+The feed reads as an event log of only the events that moved the status: request creation, every approval, manual and automatic provisioning, provisioning failures, cancellations, expirations, and planned deprovisioning.

 ### Common use cases